Chapter 2: Structure

 Best for:

-• Mature teams with good self-organization
+• Mature teams with good self-organisation

 • Fast-paced, crisis situations